kztakemoto/advGame/README.md

 # advGame

-This repository contains data and code used in [*Steering cooperation: Adversarial attacks on prisoner's dilemma in complex networks*](https://arxiv.org/abs/2406.19692)
+This repository contains data and code used in [*Steering cooperation: Adversarial attacks on prisoner's dilemma in complex networks*](https://doi.org/10.1016/j.physa.2024.130214)

 ## Terms of use

 This project is MIT licensed.
 We appreciate citations of our paper when using this code:

-Takemoto K (2024) **Steering cooperation: Adversarial attacks on prisoner's dilemma in complex networks.** arXiv:2406.19692.
+Takemoto K (2024) **Steering cooperation: Adversarial attacks on prisoner's dilemma in complex networks.** Physica A 655, 130214.

 ## Requirements
 * Python 3.11